-England after the Norman Conquest of 1066.
+Harveyman is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The name Harveyman comes from the Breton personal name Aeruiu or Haerviu.
 It is composed of the elements haer, which means battle or carnage, and vy, which means worthy.
-The name was commonly introduced to England in its Gallic form Herve.
+The name was commonly introduced to England in its Gallic form Hervé.

 Early Origins of the Harveyman family

 The surname Harveyman was first found in the Domesday Book of 1086 where the Latin form of the name, Herveus, was first used.
 Herueu de berruarius was also listed in Suffolk at that time.

 Herueide Caster was recorded in Lincolnshire 1157-1163.
 Later in Suffolk, Willelmus filius Hervici was listed in the Feet of Fines of 1242 and William Hervi, Herevi was listed in the Curia Regis Rolls of 1196.
 William Hervy was found in the Feet of Fines for Essex in 1232 and later, Richard Herfu was found in the Subsidy Rolls of Sussex in 1327.

 The Hundredorum Rolls of 1273 listed early spellings of the name as both a personal name and a surname: Harvey Dunnyng and Warin Hervi in Cambridgeshire; Robert filius Hervei in Lincolnshire; and Herveus le Gos, in Lincolnshire.

 "As a family designation it appears in England in the XII. cent.
 Osbert de Hervey is styled, in the register of St. Edmundsbury, the son of Hervey.
 From him according to the Peerage sprang the Herveys, ennobled in England and Ireland, and also (in all probability, from the resemblance of their arms) the De Hervi's and Hervies of Aberdeenshire and other parts of Scotland."